-Aside from being gorgeous and delicious, a fresh strawberry galette is an easy way to get summer berries into a dessert without any stress or exertion.
+Aside from being gorgeous and delicious, a fresh strawberry galette is one of my favorite ways to get summer berries into a dessert without any stress or exertion, and it's such a crowd-pleaser.
+My taste-testers at work absolutely raved about how good this is, so I know you'll love it!

 We'll use a sour cream pie dough, which is flexible and un-finicky.
-It will hold its own as it gets crispy on the baking sheet, doesn't get soggy, and keeps all those bubbling strawberry juices contained.
+It holds its own as it gets crispy on the baking sheet, won't get soggy, and keeps all those bubbling strawberry juices contained.

 Recipe adapted from multiple sources including Smitten Kitchen and New York Times Cooking.